Base64 to Image Converter

 Base64 to image, explained

 A Base64 image string is just text that encodes an image's binary data.
 This decoder reverses the process: paste the string and the browser reconstructs the original picture, which you can preview and save back to a real file.
+The decoder identifies PNG, JPG, GIF, WebP and SVG from the decoded bytes, so it also works when a raw Base64 value has no MIME type.
 It's the counterpart to the image to Base64 encoder.

 What you can paste